Full disclosure: This post contains affiliate links. ?

 Spanish podcasts and audio courses are no substitute for speaking practice – but they make a great supplement, and can give structure to your learning.

-A popular podcast for Spanish learners of all levels is SpanishPod101.
+My favourite Spanish podcast for Spanish learners of all levels is SpanishPod101.
 The creator, Innovative Language, offers courses in more than 30 languages.
-And of course there are many, many other Spanish audio courses out there.

 4. Study Spanish by Taking a University Course